borkdude/deps.clj/API.md

     -  [`*dir*`](#borkdude.deps/*dir*) - Directory in which deps.clj should be executed.
     -  [`*exit-fn*`](#borkdude.deps/*exit-fn*) - Function that is called on exit with <code>:exit</code> code and <code>:message</code>, an exceptional message when exit is non-zero.
     -  [`-main`](#borkdude.deps/-main) - See <code>help-text</code>.
-    -  [`clojure-tools-download!`](#borkdude.deps/clojure-tools-download!) - Downloads clojure tools archive in <code>:out-dir</code>, if not already there, and extracts in-place the clojure tools jar file and other important files.
     -  [`clojure-tools-download-direct!`](#borkdude.deps/clojure-tools-download-direct!) - Downloads from <code>:url</code> to <code>:dest</code> file returning true on success.
     -  [`clojure-tools-download-java!`](#borkdude.deps/clojure-tools-download-java!) - Downloads <code>:url</code> zip file to <code>:dest</code> by invoking <code>java</code> with <code>:proxy</code> options on a <code>.java</code> program file, and returns true on success.
+    -  [`clojure-tools-install!`](#borkdude.deps/clojure-tools-install!) - Installs clojure tools archive by downloading it in <code>:out-dir</code>, if not already there, and extracting in-place.
     -  [`deps-clj-version`](#borkdude.deps/deps-clj-version) - The current version of deps.clj.
     -  [`get-cache-dir`](#borkdude.deps/get-cache-dir) - Returns cache dir (<code>.cpcache</code>) from either local dir, if <code>deps-edn</code> exists, or the user cache dir.
     -  [`get-config-dir`](#borkdude.deps/get-config-dir) - Retrieves configuration directory.